chrisyue/mosaic/README.md

 `$text` Text to be encoded

 `$msize` Module size in pixel.
-Module means the smallest square which the qr code is composed of.
-If the module size is 1, the module is a pixel.
+The picture below explains what a module is.

 ![what is a module in qr](http://www.qrcode.com/en/images-e/prtdot4.gif)